 Social Media Gets Credit For Tunisian Overthrow

-LIANE HANSEN, host:
+LIANE HANSEN, Host:

 Unidentified Man: (Foreign language spoken)

-Daloumi says President Ben Ali tried to block the cell phone videos of the first killings of protesters in the south of the country.
+ELEANOR BEARDSLEY: Daloumi says President Ben Ali tried to block the cell phone videos of the first killings of protesters in the south of the country.

-BEARDSLEY: Daloumi says those videos were the Tunisian peoples connection with reality.
+BEARDSLEY: Daloumi says those videos were the Tunisian people's connection with reality.
 They soon spread like wildfire and were picked up by global cable networks, BBC World and al-Jazeera.
 No one here trusts the Tunisian media, says Daloumi.

 BEARDSLEY: She calls the state television a complete joke.
 Indeed, on Friday when demonstrations and riots engulfed Tunis, the official channel played music and aired call-in chat shows, never even mentioning what was going on in the streets.

-Spencer says the ouster of dictators in places like Libya and Egypt may not be imminent, but she feels changes are on the horizon.
+BEARDSLEY: Spencer says the ouster of dictators in places like Libya and Egypt may not be imminent, but she feels changes are on the horizon.

-Dr. SPENCER: This is a generation that is educated, is well-informed, that will be more demanding of their rights to participate, to have a civic role in their state, and not to sit through gerrymandered elections and lack of participation in the economy.
+SPENCER: This is a generation that is educated, is well-informed, that will be more demanding of their rights to participate, to have a civic role in their state, and not to sit through gerrymandered elections and lack of participation in the economy.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.